Barophobia/esxi_7_hardening/readme.md

  ```
  Make sure you change the values inside the '<>' to the correct value.
  - This script will NOT configure the internal ESXi firewall, if you want to do that you must do it through the web ui.
- - Certificates are not touched so if you don't want to use the self signed certificate then you must change them yourself.
-(It is recommended to keep a backup of the original certificates just incase they are required in the future)
+ - Certificates are not touched so if you don't want to use the self signed certificate then you must change them yourself.(It is recommended to keep a backup of the original certificates just incase they are required in the future)
+ - Hosts are NOT put into lockdown mode

-## Recommended remediations that must be done manually:
+## Recommended remediations that must be done manually or are not completed by the script:

 ### 2.7(L1) Ensure expired and revoked SSL certificates are removed from the ESXi server